One of the strange things about modern life is that people burn a huge amount of energy trying to earn more money and then spend it all.

-These findings are also consistent with UK studies and the work of those (rare) economists that study things that actually matter in the real world.
+These findings are also consistent with UK studies and the work of those (rare) economists that study things that matter in the real world.
 Like Richard Layard, economist at LSE.
 Or Andrew Oswald, economist at Warwick University, and author of The Hippies Were Right All Along About Happiness.

 This evidence suggests that in the West its relative income that influences happiness and that the effect mainly works in the negative.
-If we feel poorer than everyone around us, that’s no fun.
+So if we feel poorer than everyone around us, that’s no fun.
 When it comes to money, it may feel better to be a big fish in a small pond than a small fish in a big pond.

+But after that initial sugar rush has gone, you are gonna need another hit.
+Its like needing to run just to keep up with a treadmill.
 This treadmill effect is due to hedonic adaptation which is a strange and powerful force causing our happiness to revert towards a “baseline”.

 Imagine you take two groups of people with similar levels of starting happiness.
 Half of these people then suffer a life changing injury e.g. amputation.
 They may experience depression and struggle to adjust to a new life for a while.